770120041/MyBlog/_posts/2019-8-25-Interview-C++ cheetsheet.md

 ## Associative container: Map & Set
 For Map and set, everything is sorted, both use Red Black Tree (A self balancing BST).
 Note that the time complexities of search, insert and delete are O(Log n).

-Map is implemented as a self-balancing red-black tree.

 While for unordered_set and unordered_Map, everything is stored in hashed map, thus they are not sorted, and time complexity for insert and fecth is O(1).

 Black-Red Tree